kirkshoop/executors-1/wording.md

 arbitrary use cases and `static_thread_pool` does not support any form of automatic resizing.

-`static_thread_pool` presents an effectively unbounded input queue and the execution functions of `static_thread_pool`'s associated executors do not block on this input queue.
+`static_thread_pool` presents an effectively unbounded input queue and the execution customization points of `static_thread_pool`'s associated executors do not block on this input queue.

 [*Note:* Because `static_thread_pool` represents work as parallel execution agents, situations which require concurrent execution properties are not guaranteed